MateoLa/hola-plex/README.md

 ##Instructions to reproduce:

-1) In any folder clone the repo:
+1) cd into any folder to clone the repo:
 ```bash
 git clone https://github.com/MateoLa/hola-plex.git
 ```